Resume

 How to Write About Soft Skills on a Resume

-• Summary section: mention top soft skills alongside career highlights or achievements that demonstrate these abilities.
+• Summary section: Weave your soft skills into your career highlights or achievements to give proof of your abilities.

-• Objective section: outline your career goals in relation to the company’s objectives and how your soft skills will help you achieve them in the role you're applying for.
+• Objective section: Outline your career goals alongside the company’s objectives to show how your soft skills will contribute to their success.

-• Work experience section: describe a responsibility you carried out, the skills you used, and the outcomes achieved.
+• Work experience section: Describe a responsibility you carried out, the skills you used, and the positive results achieved.

-• Education section: list any particular courses or experiences that helped you develop core soft skills.
+• Education section: List any courses or experiences that helped you develop core soft skills (especially for entry-level roles).

-• Projects, volunteering, and extracurricular activities: describe how you applied relevant soft skills in these contexts and any positive outcomes.
+• Projects, volunteering, and extracurricular activities: Describe how you applied relevant soft skills in these contexts and any successful outcomes.

-If you can’t connect your soft skills to positive outcomes or key responsibilities, and the job listing doesn’t ask for them, focus more on other things employers want to see.
-Save talking about your soft skills for the interview, especially when you don't have much experience to back them up and when they’re not labeled as mandatory or desirable for the job you’re applying for.
+If you can’t connect your soft skills to positive outcomes or key responsibilities, and the job listing doesn’t even ask for them, focus more on other things employers want to see.
+Save talking about your soft skills for the interview, especially when you don't have much experience to back them up, and when they’re not labeled as mandatory or desirable for the job.

 Summary section

-Your resume summary allows you to immediately highlight your top accomplishments and competencies, including soft skills.
+Your resume summary lets you immediately highlight your most impressive accomplishments and competencies, including soft skills.
 List your top areas of expertise, a particular task you excel in, or mention a specific example that screams you’re an expert at a particular ability.

 Example: